Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

-\begin{rmk} In Fargues-Scholze approach defining $\Shv(B(G),\bZ_\ell)$ as $D(\Bun_G,\bZ_\ell)$, this conjecture formally looks like the global geometric Langlands conjecture as proposed by Arinkin-Gaitsgory \cite{AG}.
-Indeed, Fargues-Scholze independently announced the same conjecture using $D(\Bun_G,\bZ_\ell)$ in the formulation. \end{rmk}
+\begin{remark} In Fargues-Scholze' approach where $\Shv(B(G),\bZ_\ell)$ is defined as as $D(\Bun_G,\bZ_\ell)$, this conjecture formally looks like the global geometric Langlands conjecture as proposed by Arinkin-Gaitsgory \cite{AG}.
+Indeed, Fargues-Scholze independently announced the same conjecture using $D(\Bun_G,\bZ_\ell)$ in the formulation. \end{remark}